Logarithmic negative tangency and root stacks: Twisted punctured maps

-\begin{definition} A \textbf{tropical type} of twisted punctured map to $(\Rplus,r)$ with numerical data $\Lambda$ consists of the following data: \begin{itemize} \item \textbf{Source graph.} A finite graph $\Gamma$ consisting of vertices $V(\Gamma)$, finite edges $E(\Gamma)$, ordinary markings $O(\Gamma)$, and punctures $P(\Gamma)$.
+The following definition arises naturally by examining line bundles and sections on twisted curves and root stacks.
+When $r=1$, it reduces to \Cref{def: type of tropical punctured map}. \begin{definition} A \textbf{tropical type} of twisted punctured map to $(\Rplus,r)$ with numerical data $\Lambda$ consists of the following data: \begin{itemize} \item \textbf{Source graph.} A finite graph $\Gamma$ consisting of vertices $V(\Gamma)$, finite edges $E(\Gamma)$, ordinary markings $O(\Gamma)$, and punctures $P(\Gamma)$.
 This is equipped with bijections

 where $O$ and $P$ are the sets of ordinary markings and punctures in \Cref{def: numerical data}.
 Each vertex $v \in V(\Gamma)$ is equipped with genus and gerby degree labels

 such that $g = b_1(\Gamma) + \Sigma_{v \in V(\Gamma)} g_v$ and $\tilde{d} = \Sigma_{v \in V(\Gamma)} \tilde{d}_v$. \item \textbf{Rooting parameters.} An assignment of a rooting parameter to every edge: